ntad27/AIP490/Preprocessing.md

 </a>

 > [!NOTE]
 > We reproduced all of the preprocessing steps on the above Colab.
-Please check the notebook for more information.
+The instructions below will show you how to preprocess the data step by step.

 ## 1. Remove background
 ## 2. OpenPose
+### 1. Install OpenPose

 ## 3. DensePose
 ## 4. Cloth Mask
 ## 5. Human Parse